 It is my understanding one of the first steps to recovery is admitting addiction.
-Well, I am an addict and I have been for about eight years now.
-I can’t say the end of my addiction was brought on by anything I have done; Fox ended my vice last night, 24 is over!
+Well, I am an addict, and I have been for about eight years now.
+I can’t say the end of my addiction was brought on by anything I have done; Fox ended my vice last night, and 24 is over!

-Yes I have rearranged meetings, put off doing chores and even calculated how I could be near a television on Monday nights.
-Is it true, it’s over?
-Wow, now what… Well, my wife certainly is out high fiving all those she meets today.
+Yes, I have rearranged meetings, put off doing chores, and even calculated how I could be near a television on Monday nights.
+Is it true it’s over?
+Wow, now what… Well, my wife certainly is out high-fiving all those she meets today.
 She could never understand how it captivated me as it did.
 I guess I don’t know either haha

 My daughter was amazed; she commented, “Are you serious?
-Daddy, that is so sad, how would they keep up with their lies and deception?”
-My response was they can’t and eventually the light shines bright on who they are and why they act as they do.
+Daddy, that is so sad.
+How would they keep up with their lies and deception?”
+My response was they can’t, and eventually, the light shines bright on who they are and why they act as they do.

 Not wanting to stand on my high horse but wanting to share personal experiences, I shared with her the following.
 In my life, when I made what I felt was the right (sometimes unpopular) decision; it was the appropriate thing to do.
 Some of these choices have come at a high cost in popularity or personal gain; at the time.
 I assured her there will be times the path chosen will quickly resolve itself and others that will occur over years, but in every circumstance, the decision will prove invaluable.